aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

         throw new AbpAuthorizationException("You exceed task creation limit for this month, sorry :(");
     }

-The FeatureChecker methods also have overrides so that features can not only work for the current tenantId, but for a **specified** tenantId as well.
+The FeatureChecker methods also have overrides to check features not only for the current tenantId, but for a **specified** tenantId as well.

 #### Client Side